janus-idp/backstage-showcase/docs/dynamic-plugins/dynamic-plugins.md

 Compared to the backend plugins, where mount points are defined in code and consumed by the backend plugin manager, frontend plugins require additional configuration in the `app-config.yaml`.
 A plugin missing this configuration will not be loaded into the application and will not be displayed.

-Similarly to traditional Backstage instances, there are 3 types of functionality a dynamic frontend plugin can offer:
+Similarly to traditional Backstage instances, there are various kinds of functionality a dynamic frontend plugin can offer:

 - Full new page that declares a completely new route in the app
 - Extension to existing page via router `bind`ings